BlogAlgemeenWhy sourcing in Morocco is different from Asia

 For some product lines Asia can make sense and for others Morocco, or a combination (dual sourcing) to spread risk.

-MAROQ helps entrepreneurs choose the right sourcing strategy by translating differences between regions into practical decisions.
-From selecting suitable suppliers and structuring communication to setting up quality and logistics: MAROQ supports an approach that fits your product, planning and growth stage.
+chimedics helps entrepreneurs choose the right sourcing strategy by translating differences between regions into practical decisions.
+From selecting suitable suppliers and structuring communication to setting up quality and logistics: chimedics supports an approach that fits your product, planning and growth stage.

 24 February 2026 12 minuten lezen